Frequently asked questions

 Article 25fa of the Dutch Copyright Act, commonly known as the Taverne Amendment, grants the author of any short scientific work that is fully or partly financed by Dutch public funds the right to make this work freely available to the public, following ‘a reasonable term’ after its publication.
 The amendment is supposed to supersede any agreement made between the author and the publisher.

-The Association of Universities in the Netherlands (VNSU) has agreed to roll out the Taverne Amendment nationally.
+The Universities of the Netherlands (UNL) has agreed to roll out the Taverne Amendment nationally.
 To this end, the UG has set up the Open access procedural regulations for short academic works by UG staff members.

 More information, see: Open Access - Taverne.